 What is your most memorable experience as a volunteer?

 “My first Convention.
 It was pre-pandemic and the first time I saw all that Tri Delta is in one place.
-Seeing all the powerful women, reflecting on our history since the organization’s founding, hearing the big goals and the way we engage in philanthropy—it is mind-blowing.
+Seeing all the powerful women, reflecting on our history since the organization’s founding, hearing the big goals and the way we engage in philanthropy—it was mind-blowing.
 I love the conversations around diversity, equity and inclusion.
 The support shared across generations in that space is incredible, all focused on how we can serve Tri Delta and make it stronger.
-People genuinely want to connect, to hear your story and it reminds you that you’re never alone.
+People genuinely want to connect, to hear your story, and it reminds you that you’re never alone.
 It shows the breadth of what you’re a part of and how it helps you develop and grow as a leader.”

 What advice do you have for other Tri Deltas who are thinking about volunteering?

 “I’m someone who always tries to help others see that we each have unique talents, gifts and something valuable to offer.
 There are a million ways you can contribute to Tri Delta based on your interests and time.
 We all bring something important to the table, so don’t overlook your gifts.
 Volunteering adds an entirely new layer to sisterhood, broadening your Tri Delta connections—that’s what it’s all about!
 Volunteering deepens your sisterhood, which is powerful to think about.
-In Tri Delta, there’s always the chance to make a new friend and volunteering is a great way to do that.”
+In Tri Delta, there’s always the chance to make a new friend, and volunteering is a great way to do that.”

 Final thoughts

 “Keep giving Tri Delta a chance.
-There are so many benefits no matter what your age.
-Come back to it, give it another look—it’s still relevant and worthwhile.
+There are so many benefits no matter your age.
+Come back to it, and give it another look—it’s still relevant and worthwhile.
 Our younger women need us as role models and support.”